pramodk/spack-configs/README.md

 > brew install `lmod`/ `modules` under `/usr/local/opt/`

 In order to tune the module generation first step is to create `modules.yaml` in `$HOME/.spack/modules.yaml`.
 This configuration file controls how modules will be generated.
-Here is sample configuratio for tcl modules:
+Here is sample configuration for tcl modules:

 ```
 modules: